cameronkuo/tree-like-timeline-vue3/README.md

 ```

 Or
-Import `tree-like-timeline-vue3.css` in your main js ro ts file
+Import `tree-like-timeline-vue3.css` in your main js or ts file

 ```js
 import "tree-like-timeline-vue3/dist/tree-like-timeline-vue3.css";